Logo campus MANa

 Details

-Trained at the Lycée Octave Feuillet, a leading French feather designer, Julien Vermeulen is an outstanding designer who blends tradition and innovation with rare mastery.
-With a BTS in Fashion Design and a Bachelor's degree in Fine Arts and Arts Sciences, he quickly established himself as a key figure in the world of haute couture and art.
+Trained at the Lycée Octave Feuillet, a leading French institution in featherwork, Julien Vermeulen is an exceptional designer who blends tradition and innovation with rare mastery.
+A graduate with a BTS (Advanced Vocational Diploma) in Fashion Design and a Bachelor's degree in Visual Arts and Art History, he quickly established himself as a key figure in the world of haute couture and art.

-Since 2015, Julien has collaborated with leading fashion houses, including Yves Saint-Laurent, Dior, Givenchy, Cartier, Lanvin, Schiaparelli, and Dolce & Gabbana, bringing a unique signature to each of his creations, combining delicacy and boldness.
-In 2020, he joined a Parisian house that represented him, marking a turning point by presenting his artistic work for the first time at the exhibition "La Promenade du Collectionneur" at the Hôtel Solvay in Brussels.
+Since 2015, his workshop has collaborated with major fashion houses such as Yves Saint Laurent, Dior, Givenchy, Cartier, Lanvin, Schiaparelli, and Dolce & Gabbana, bringing a unique signature to each of his creations, combining delicacy and audacity.
+In 2020, he joined a Parisian fashion house that represents him and marked a turning point by presenting his artistic work for the first time at the "La Promenade du Collectionneur" exhibition at the Solvay Hotel in Brussels.

 Methods